-Oocytes are taken in orally and contain 4 sporozoites which are released after ingestion.
-These sporozoites invade the cells of the intestine going through several life stages to ultimately produce oocytes.
+Oocytes are taken orally and contain 4 sporozoites which are released after ingestion.
+These sporozoites invade the intestine cells, going through several life stages to ultimately produce oocytes.
 These oocytes are thick and thin-walled.
-The thin wall oocytes rupture resulting in autoinfection.
+The thin wall oocytes rupture, resulting in autoinfection.
 The thick-walled oocytes pass out through the faeces to contaminate the environment.

 The life cycle is rapid and can be as short as 3-4 days.

 Crypto lives for about 5 weeks in the intestine and can survive for years in the environment as thick-walled oocytes.